Lance corporal: Etymology

 The presumed origin of the rank of lance corporal derives from an amalgamation of "corporal" from the Italian phrase capo corporale ("head of the body") with the now-archaic lancepesade, which in turn derives from the Italian lancia spezzata, which literally means "broken lance" or "broken spear", formerly a non-commissioned officer of the lowest rank.
 It can be translated as "one who has broken a lance in combat", and is therefore a leader.
 Other sources claim that it referred to a knight who had broken his lance and lost his horse, and thus had to join a foot company temporarily; or to gendarmerie who could no longer afford to fight on horseback and formed a foot unit.

 "Lance" or "lances fournies" was also a term used in medieval Europe to denote a unit of soldiers (usually three or six men).

-Commonwealth of Nations
+Commonwealth states

-In Commonwealth forces, a lance corporal is usually the second-in-command of a section.
+In Commonwealth militaries, a lance corporal is usually the second-in-command of a section.
 Lance corporals are commonly addressed as "corporal", with "lance jack" or "half-screw" (with corporals being "full screws") being common colloquialisms for the rank.
 Much like the use of bombardier instead of corporal in artillery units, lance corporals are known as lance bombardiers in the UK, Australia and New Zealand.
 The badge of rank is a single chevron worn on both sleeves or on an epaulette.